Your first teaching placement

 On strictly following QCA schemes of work

 Teaching strategies are advisory, not statutory.
 The more secure Ofsted inspectors and heads are relaxed about letting teachers exercise professional judgment.
 It is the weedy ones who are so scared they insist on compliance to the letter.
-You and your colleagues should assert your rights, stand up for what you believe in, and make your points in a civilised discussion.
+You and your colleagues should assert your professional rights, stand up for what you believe in, and make your points in a civilised discussion.

-Let's start a revolution against the compliance culture that has throttled initiative and tried to turn teachers into daleks.
+Let's start a revolution against the compliance culture that has throttled initiative and tried to turn teachers into Daleks.
 The nationwide clank of thousands of teachers finally shaking off their fetters should be deafening.